-As you enter the office of Neha Giri, managing of Rajasthan Medical Services Corporation Limited (RMSCL), photo frame of preamble of the Constitution of India greets you.
+As you enter the office of IAS Neha Giri, managing director of Rajasthan Medical Services Corporation Limited (RMSCL), photo frame of preamble of the Constitution of India greets you.
 This gives a feeling that all the work in her office is governed by the Constitution without any bias and favours.

 A firm believer of Mahatma Gandhi, Neha Giri is considered an upright, innovative officer.
 Since she joined RMSCL in February 2024, she has been busy bringing more and more transparency in the system.

-RMSCL, the centralised procurement agency for buying generic medicines, surgical and sutures and medical equipments for government, needs to work with utmost confidentiality.
+RMSCL, the centralised procurement agency for buying generic medicines, surgical and sutures and medical equipments for state government, needs to work with utmost confidentiality.
 For that Giri first restricted the entry of unauthorised persons in the office premises.
 Even officials have to wear identity cards around their necks.

 “Since we deal with procurement, our office is tasked with preparing tenders.
 We have to maintain secrecy and confidentiality for fair bidding process.
 It can't be possible unless we restrict access to unauthorised people.
 Even visitors need to flash visiting passes issued after due diligence on their visits,” she said.